jrkosinski/SCSecAudit/list.md

 }
 ```

 Prior to Solidity version 0.8.0, calling `decrementBalance(1)` would result in a return value of 255; the max value of uint8.
 In 0.8.0 and later, the call would be reverted.
-While it might not always be undesirable, an addition result that is less than the original two operands or a subtraction result that is greater than the original value, might not be what is expected.
+While it might not _always_ be undesirable, an addition result that is less than the original two operands or a subtraction result that is greater than the original value, is usually not acceptable or expected.
+There are numerous ways in which this could be used to gain a foothold.
+Consider for example that the number in question may be a token balance, and if subtracting 1 from a balance of 0 is possible, then the token balance becomes the max uint256 value.
+//TODO: think of more examplse

 **Simple Example:** [OverUnderflowExample](https://github.com/jrkosinski/SCSecAudit/tree/main/OverUnderflowExample-1)